jundalisay/superb/content/en/research/einstein/relativity/section-12.md

 √ (1-(v2/c2))
 ```

 But the metre-rod is moving with the velocity `v` relative to non-moving `K`.
-It therefore follows that the length of a rigid metre-rod moving in the direction of its length with a velocity `v` is=
+It therefore follows that the length of a rigid metre-rod moving in the direction of its length with a velocity `v` is:

 ``` elixir
 √1 − (v2/c2)